[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 Author bio

-This article is the third in a series of stories on Russian espionage in Belgium and the EU institutions in a project supported by journalismfund.eu, a Brussels-based NGO, and Dossier Center in London
+This article is the third in a series of stories on Russian espionage in Belgium and the EU institutions in a project supported by journalismfund.eu, a Brussels-based NGO, and Dossier Center in London.